weyoss/redis-smq/docs/message-exchanges.md

 msg.setExchange(exchange).setBody('123456789');
 ```

-When publishing a message with a fanout exchange, if the exchange does not exist or no queue is bound to such an exchange the message will be discarded and error will be returned.
+When publishing a message with a fanout exchange, if the exchange does not exist or no queues are bound to such an exchange the message will be discarded and error will be returned.